 Masada College adopts the approach of Torah im Derech Eretz (Torah with the ways of the world) as its guiding belief.
-Masada encourages a commitment to and appreciation of Judaism and its values.
-The teaching of Torah, Talmud, Halacha, Tefillah and Hebrew together with an emphasis on outstanding discipline, respect, Midot, Chessed and observance, is our principle aim.
+We encourage a commitment to and appreciation of Judaism and its values in all of our students.
+The teaching of Torah, Talmud, Halacha, Tefillah and Hebrew together with an emphasis on outstanding discipline, respect, Midot, Chessed and observance is our principle aim.

-The program is based on a traditional Jewish Day School curriculum and focuses on teaching students the skills to become proficient and self-directed Jewish learners.
-They learn to read and write Hebrew in Kindergarten and are immersed in Hebrew and Jewish Studies from the outset.
+Our students learn to read and write Hebrew in Kindergarten.
 There is a strong focus on learning Chumash skills from Year 2 and Mishna and Gemarah in Years 5 and 6, giving the students the tools to be well-educated and proud members of the Jewish community.

 Torah Stream students participate in all co-curricular programs offered across the College.